What are endives?

 Endives for weight loss diets

-Very low in calories, with almost 94 % of water and with diuretic properties, it is very appropriate in the weigh loss diets or obesity treatment since it favors the elimination of corporal liquids increasing the flow of the urine and helping us to lose weight.
+Very low in calories, with almost 94 % of water and with diuretic properties, it is very appropriate in the weight loss diets or obesity treatment since it favors the elimination of corporal liquids increasing the flow of the urine and helping us to lose weight.

 Endives to improve blood circulation